The M.A. is a 33-hour program offered in four concentrations: literature, rhetoric and composition, linguistics and film studies.

 Degree Requirements

 We offer four areas of concentration that represent distinct dimensions of our discipline.
-While all options share an emphasis on research and critical thinking, each provides diverse pathways for exploring culture and language.
-You'll hone your expertise through each concentration's core and elective curriculum.
-And at the end of the 33-hour program, you'll fine-tune and showcase your knowledge through a capstone project.
+While all options emphasize research and critical thinking, each provides diverse cultural and language exploration pathways.
+You’ll hone your expertise through each concentration’s core and elective curriculum.
+At the end of the 33-hour program, you’ll fine-tune and showcase your knowledge through a capstone project.

 Literature